devdatalab/paper-shrug/README.md

    2) **SHRUG Panel**: `shrug_panel.dta`

-This is a panel dataset that is unique on SHID and includes selected data fields from all rounds of the Economic Census, Population Census, and Village/Town Directories.
+This is a panel dataset that is unique on SHRID and includes selected data fields from all rounds of the Economic Census, Population Census, and Village/Town Directories.
 The panel has missing values for location ID values if (1) we cannot match the PC11 observation to any wave for which the panel has missing value or (2) there are multiple towns/villages that are matched to one SHRID.
 For variable description, please refer to the variable label.

 ### C) Data coverage